-- (a) The procedures described below must be used during RNAV Off-the-Ground (RNAV OTG). - (i) The issuance of RNAV OTG is runway dependent. - (ii) Prescribed RNAV OTG phraseology is: "[Call Sign], RNAV to (fix name), Runway (number), Cleared for Takeoff"

-Example: "Southwest Four-Nineteen, RNAV to MPASS, Runway 26L, Cleared For Takeoff"

-- (iii) Appropriate in-trail separation must be provided between an RNAV aircraft and a non-RNAV aircraft. - (iv) If advised "Unable RNAV" by a flight crew, issue the appropriate non-RNAV heading and coordinate this heading with Atlanta Large TRACON (A80). - (v) The Automatic Terminal Information Service (ATIS) will include information when RNAV OTG procedures are in effect. - (vi) When changing a runway assignment to an aircraft already taxiing, a statement stating the change must be included in the instructions.

-Example: "United Seventy-three, change your runway, expect runway 26L"
+- (a) The procedures described below must be used during RNAV Off-the-Ground (RNAV OTG) operations. - (i) The issuance of RNAV OTG is runway dependent. - (ii) Prescribed RNAV OTG phraseology is: "[Call Sign], RNAV to (fix name), Runway (number), Cleared for Takeoff" - Example: "Southwest Four-Nineteen, RNAV to MPASS, runway 26L, cleared for takeoff." - (iii) Appropriate in-trail separation must be provided between an RNAV aircraft and a non-RNAV aircraft. - (iv) If advised "Unable RNAV" by a flight crew, issue the appropriate non-RNAV heading and coordinate this heading with Departure. - (v) The Automatic Terminal Information Service (ATIS) will include information when RNAV OTG procedures are in effect. - (vi) When changing a runway assignment to an aircraft already taxiing, a statement stating the change must be included in the instructions. - Example: "United Seventy-Three, change your runway, expect runway 26L."